 More expensive models will often have adjustable buoyancy of some kind, which will optimize the buoyancy depending on the situation.

 Speed is an important consideration, especially if you like to go fast!
-Cruising on the surface is one of the funnest things you can do in an underwater scooter, and you don’t need scuba gear either.
+Cruising on the surface is one of the most fun things you can do with an underwater scooter, and you don’t need scuba gear either.

 If you are using the scooter for scuba diving, a faster scooter will allow you to cover more distance quickly.
 Also, depths below 50 feet you’ll want a powerful scooter to counteract the effects of pressure.